microsoft/PowerApps-Samples/ai-builder/BringYourOwnModelTutorial/readme.md

     detection model to an Azure Container Instance.

-7. When accessing a resource, you may be prompted to log in with a message that looks like this: **“Performing interactive authentication.
+7. When accessing a resource, you may be prompted to log in with a message that looks like this: **"Performing interactive authentication.
 Please follow the instructions on the terminal.
-To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code XXXXXXXXXX to authenticate.”** To log in, click the link, enter the code, and follow any login prompts to continue.
+To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code XXXXXXXXXX to authenticate."** To log in, click the link, enter the code, and follow any login prompts to continue.

 8. Once you complete all the notebook cells you will have the model deployed as